KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **version()**

-The `version` method returns the MM2 version.
+The `version` method returns the AtomicDEX API version.

 #### Arguments